cs-fullstack-master/frontend-halfDay1_b/README.md

 * * Footer font size is 24px

 #### Step 1:
 Create an HTML and use CSS Grid to create a page similar to step1.png.
+If you are still working on this step after 1:45p ask for help!!!

 #### Step 2:
 Create an HTML and use CSS Grid to create a page similar to step2.png.